 This year, you won’t be able to attend any busy on-campus events with lots of people.
 But our online Open House is the perfect way to get to know UvA study programmes and university life from the comfort of your own home.

 Every study programme has an Open House page with videos, FAQs and live events.
 On the main Open House website you can discover all our programmes,explore the city and campus, and get inspired during our theme weeks.

-You should be self-motivated and have a keen interest in conducting research.
-In the core courses, you are encouraged to read texts critically and reflect upon the information learned.
-You are asked to compare theoretical approaches and to apply these approaches to current issues and relevant empirical data.
-During the period of research for your thesis, you are deemed able to perform these skills independently and to act autonomously in the research field.
+Are you self-motivated and have a keen interest in conducting research?
+Then Medical Anthropology and Sociology is for you.
+You are encouraged to read texts critically and reflect upon the information learned.
+You are asked to compare theoretical approaches and to apply these to current issues and relevant empirical data.
+During the period of research for your thesis, you are deemed able to perform these skills independently and to act autonomously.